vmware/pyvmomi/docs/vim/dvs/DistributedVirtualSwitchManager.rst

 DVSManagerExportEntity(selectionSet):
-   Export the configuration for entities specified in theselectionSetparameter.
-You can use this method only for a `VmwareDistributedVirtualSwitch`_ and its associated `DistributedVirtualPortgroup`_ objects.Use the `DVSManagerImportEntity_Task`_ method to restore the entity to the state represented by the exported configuration.
+   Export the configuration for entities specified in the selectionSet parameter.
+You can use this method only for a `VmwareDistributedVirtualSwitch`_ and its associated `DistributedVirtualPortgroup`_ objects.
+Use the `DVSManagerImportEntity_Task`_ method to restore the entity to the state represented by the exported configuration.
 You can also use the exported configuration to create a new switch or portgroup.
   since: `vSphere API 5.1`_